Last updated: 17 June 2022

 MBIE is proceeding with the editorial corrections to Acceptable Solution B1/AS1 without any modifications to the proposal.

-The effective date for the new acceptable solutions and verification methods is 29 November 2021 with a transition period of one-year ending on 3 November 2022.
+The effective date for the new acceptable solutions and verification methods is 29 November 2021.
+The new documents have a transition period of one-year ending on 3 November 2022, except for Verification method H1/VM3.
+This verification method can be used starting on 29 November 2021, but designers can also still use an alternative solution to demonstrate compliance with the Building Code.

 More information is provided in the outcome document and in the new Acceptable Solution H1/AS1 and Verification Method H1/VM1: